Having a baby is the most natural thing in the world, but it’s different for every woman.

 Your midwife (or specialist doctor) will give you information and answer your questions about a caesarean.
 This includes what happens during and after a caesarean, why they recommend it and what the risks are.

-You can find out more about caesareans in Caesarean Section (PDF, 440 KB) from the National Women's Health website.
+You can find out more about caesareans at Mode of birth from the National Women's Health website.

 Induction – Kiwi Families